worl2997/Small-object-detection-/README.md

 ### train for coco
 You can run the train_coco.py, train 24 epoch and you can get the result.
 You need to change the coco2017 path.
 ### train for PASCAL VOC
 You can run the train_voc.py, train 30 epoch and you can get the result.
-You need to change the PASCAL07+12 path, you can reference to this repo:https://github.com/YuwenXiong/py-R-FCN
+You need to change the PASCAL07+12 path

 ### Detect Image
 You can run the detect.py to detect images , this repo provides PASCAL VOC Images detection demo.
 ![test1](assets/000004.jpg)
 ![test1](assets/000352.jpg)

-thanks to [@VectXmy](https://github.com/VectXmy), I referenced some codes.